 I am a Post-Doctoral Research Fellow at Copenhagen Business School, Copenhagen School of Energy Infrastructure (CSEI).
 I also work as a consultant at the Office of the Chief Economist of Infrastructure, World Bank.

-My main research interests are development economics, urban & regional economics, and applied microeconomics.
+My main research interests are development economics, spatial economics, and applied microeconomics with a focus on digital development and energy.
 Among other topics, my current studies include the effects of electoral competition on the allocation of financial services in developing countries, the roles of economic institutions and geography in regional development and growth, and the impact of digital technologies as a means of demonstrating the government capacity and effectiveness.

 Research Interest: Development Economics and Growth, Urban Economics, Digital Development, Energy, Health Economics, and Political Economy